What will you be doing?

 We want you to have:

-- Experience collaborating in multifunctional teams as the research lead
+- Experience collaborating in multifunctional teams

 - Business level ability in English